Frakture Concerts presented Sonny Simmons Quartet & Zukanican 07.05.2010

 phonography ::: field recording ::: the art of sound-hunting ::: open your ears and listen framework radio

-this week we continue our look back at some classic editions of framework:afield, never before online and not heard since their initial broadcasts almost 20 years ago. next up, an edition produced in london by phil julian, who at the time curated the now defunct authorised version net-label. it originally […]
+this week we conclude for this year our look back at some classic editions of framework:afield, never before online and not heard since their initial broadcasts almost 20 years ago. this week, an edition produced by japanese native longtime u.s. resident musician, marcos fernandes. titled ready for the revolution, it […]